greimel/website/content/research.md

 Abstract: _Housing wealth effects—the reaction of consumption to changes in house prices—were at the heart of the Great Recession in the US.
-We provide a closed form expression expression for housing wealth effects in tractable lifecycle model with housing and mortgages.
+We provide a closed form expression for housing wealth effects in tractable lifecycle model with housing and mortgages.
 We show that the effects are stronger for homeowners that are older or have stronger preferences for housing.
 Contrary to previous empirical literature there is an ambiguous effect of indebtedness.
 We argue how our structural